 Long sleeve midlayer, Icebreaker Merino 260: Breathable warm layer for sleeping, or hiking in cold weather.
 When it was too chilly to hike in a t-shirt this was my go-to layer.
 It handled the temperature swings (too cold in the shade or wind, too hot in the sun) more comfortably than my rain jacket, which I would also sometimes wear as a wind breaker.

 Down jacket, Arc’teryx Cerium LT: A good quality puffy jacket is essential for Arizona’s cold nights and mornings.
 Down is ideal, rather than synthetic, since it has a better warmth-to-weight ratio and the weather is generally pretty dry.
 We had plenty of sub-freezing nights – I would estimate 8 or 10 – and I often slept in my puffy jacket.
-I even hiked in it a few times when there was no other way to stay warm.
+I even hiked in it a few times when there was no other way to stay warm. see my Cerium jacket review for more detail.

 Rain jacket, Outdoor Research Helium II: minimalist lightweight rain jacket perfect for a dry climate like Arizona, and a good windbreaker for those cold gusty days.
 In wetter climates I sometimes use a heavier Gore-Tex jacket, but for the AZT I think the Helium II is ideal.
+See my Helium jacket review for more detail.

 Rain pants, White Sierra Trabagon: sadly discontinued, but they were a simple and affordable lightweight rain pant (not full Gore-Tex).
 Some would say you don’t need rain pants on the AZT, but I was glad to have them.
 I wore mine often for warmth on cold, blustery days and a few times in near-freezing rain and snow.
 If you’re cold intolerant like me, I’d highly recommend some kind of rain pant.